 Eligibility Requirements for FHA Reverse Mortgages

-Reverse mortgage loans are a popular option for senior citizens to tap the home equity equity in their homes.
+Reverse mortgage loans are a popular option for senior citizens to tap the home equity in their homes.
 While there are a number of mortgage lender offering various reverse mortgage programs with different eligibility and qualification guidelines, the Home Equity Conversion Mortgage (HECM) is the only one insured by the U.S. Federal Government.
 Any approved FHA lender has the ability to originate a HECM loan to help the seniors secure the financing they need.

-To be eligible for a FHA HECM, the homeowner must be at least 62 years old with a significant amount of equity in their primary residence.
+To be eligible for FHA HECM, the homeowner must be at least 62 years old with a significant amount of equity in their primary residence.
 The approval of a reverse mortgage insured by FHA depends on the satisfaction of a number of conditions.
 Upon a successful completion of the loan approval process, a senior homeowner will be able to withdraw the home equity in their home.
 The loan will also provide flexibility regarding how and when the payments are made.
 It’s possible to choose a fixed payment or a line of credit or any other combination of them.

-A new primary residence may also be purchased with the proceeds from a FHA reverse loan as long as the borrower has sufficient cash to cover the difference between the sales price plus closing costs and the HECM proceeds.
+A new primary residence may also be purchased with the proceeds from FHA reverse loan as long as the borrower has sufficient cash to cover the difference between the sales price plus closing costs and the HECM proceeds.

 Reverse Mortgage Borrower Eligibility Requirements